Phone numbers

 An addict presents as someone who repeatedly engages in a certain type of behaviour, whether this is in relation to a substance (such as alcohol or drugs) or an activity (such as gambling), despite the harm this causes.
 The harmful behaviour is repeated because it initially results in pleasurable or valuable outcomes for the person and ultimately, results in an emotional or physical dependence on the substance or activity.

-Rehab Services at Priory
+Rehab services at Priory

 • Alcohol

-• Drugs (e.g. cannabis and cocaine)
+• Drugs (for example, cannabis and cocaine)

 • Prescription medication